 What is Black Students Talk (BST)?

-BST is a peer support group that provides safe, supportive and therapeutic spaces for black* students to meet, share, learn, and manage our mental health & wellbeing at university.
+Black Students Talk (BST)* is a peer support group that provides safe, supportive and therapeutic spaces for Black students to meet, share, learn, and manage our mental health & wellbeing at King’s College London.

 What do Black Students Talk (BST) sessions offer?

 - help accessing appropriate mental health services within the university and wider community